 So in the Grossbeat volume section, I choose a preset “1/4 Swing”.
 This adds a swinging gating effect to the synth sequence.
 I also edit the volume envelope a little for a subtle change to the gating pattern:

-I also want to add something extra – something weird to the synth line and I’m going to use FabFilter plugins for this: Timeless 2 (delay plugin) and Saturn (multiband saturation and distortion unit).
+I also want to add something extra – something weird to the synth line and I’m going to use FabFilter plugins for this: Timeless 2 (delay plugin) and Saturn (multiband saturation and distortion plugin).
 I’m simply going to use presets on both units (if you own these plugins and want to know what presets I’m using: “Ping-pong duck TK” in Timeless 2 and “Glitch beat 03 bM” in Saturn).
 The Timeless 2 patch is basically a simple ping-pong delay, but the Saturn patch is a bit more complex – modulation and stuff and makes everything you feed into it sound weird.

 Now, before the synth line, I want to have a somekind of short transition or fill and for that I’m going to use a nice synth sample from the Vengeance Essential Dubstep Vol 1 sample pack: “VDUB1 Synth Oneshot 159 C.wav”.
 I drop it on a empty Sampler channel, add a new pattern to the Playlist (last bar before the synthline kicks in), and in the Piano Roll I draw a note of A4 to keep things in key (the original pitch of the synth shot sample is C) to the last beat of the first bar.